vtexdocs/dev-portal-content/README.md

 4. Send the PR in `#dev-portal-pr` Slack channel for approval.
 5. After approval, merge the PR.

+### How to remove an API reference from Developer Portal?

+You will need to create two pull requests in the following order: one for `devportal` repository and other for `openapi-schemas`.

+To remove the API content from `devportal` repository, follow the steps below:

+1. Open a branch in the [devportal](https://github.com/vtexdocs/devportal) repository.
+2. In the `src/pages/api/openapi/[slug].tsx` file, remove the content that refers to the API.
+It follows this syntax: `'{schemaFileName}': '{slug}'`.
+3. In the `src/utils/getReferencePaths.ts` file, remove the content that refers to the API.
+It follows this syntax: `'{schemaFileName}': '{slug}'`.
+4. Open a PR with the changes.
+5. Send the PR in `#dev-portal-pr` Slack channel for approval.
+6. After approval, merge the PR.

+Next, to remove the API content from [openapi-schemas](https://github.com/vtex/openapi-schemas) repository, follow the steps below:

+1. Open a branch in the `openapi-schemas` repository.
+2. Remove the desired API `.json` file.
+3. Open a PR with the changes.
+4. Send the PR in `#dev-portal-pr` Slack channel for approval.
+5. After approval, merge the PR.

+>ℹ️ Remember to create a redirect from the API overview page and to consider communicating the deprecation via release note.

 ### How can I add different colored callouts?

 We recommend using a simple markdown syntax to add callouts: